 Assignments are activities that Instructors or Superadmins ask learners to complete by uploading or linking a video or a file.
 Once users have added their assignments into the courses in their Docebo platforms, Superadmins or Instructors are able to evaluate the assignments and provide feedback.

 Assignments cannot be managed in or pushed to the Central Repository.
 They are managed only at the course level.
-You cannot create this kind of learning object in the CLOR, but only in a course.
+You cannot create this kind of training material in the Central Repository, but only in a course.

 Creating an Assignment

 Begin by logging into your platform as the Superadmin and access the Admin Menu from the gear icon in the top right corner.
 Then, in the E-Learning section, select the Course Management item.
 Now, on the main Course Management page, find the course in which you want to create an assignment training material from the list of courses, click on its description and move to the Training Material tab.
 Make sure you are enrolled in the course as a Superadmin or Instructor.

 Once you’re in the Training Materials tab, select the Add Training Material button, then select Assignment from the dropdown menu.
 On the next page, add a title, instructions and description into the corresponding text boxes.
 For the instructions and the description, you can edit the text as necessary.
 Below the description box, flag whether users can upload multiple files for their assignment.

 Then, in the Learner Policy section, flag how your learners can proceed with the course.
-If you flag the first option, learners must wait until the Instructor or the Superadmin evaluates the assignment with a passing score before they can continue onto other training materials.
+If you flag the first option, learners must wait until the Instructor or the Superadmin evaluates the assignment with a passing score before they can continue on other training materials.
 If you flag the second option, learners will have access to the rest of the course or training materials by simply submitting the assignment, without waiting for the evaluation of the assignment.

 The assignment file types that can be uploaded into the LMS are: PPT, PPTX, Zip File or Archive, PDF, JPG, DOC, DOCX, TXT, XLS, XML, CSV, .ODS, MP4, YouTube Videos, Vimeo Videos, Wistia Videos, MP3.